-A Center at NIU focused on nonprofit excellence.
-It offers a Community Leadership and Civic Engagement (CLCE) major and a Certificate of Undergraduate Study in Civic Engagement to NIU students, acts as a resource for researchers, offers tools, training, and events for nonprofit leaders, and promotes research in topic areas that align with the NGOLD mission.
+NGOLD is a center at NIU focused on nonprofit excellence.
+We offer a Community Leadership and Civic Engagement (CLCE) major and a Certificate of Undergraduate Study in Civic Engagement to NIU students; act as a resource for researchers; offer tools, training and events for nonprofit leaders; and promote research in topic areas that align with the NGOLD mission.

 What is NGOLD's purpose?

 To help strengthen the nonprofit sector in northern Illinois, the United States and globally; engage students, faculty and nonprofit leaders in important issues of civil society; and, educate the next generation of students who want to make a difference in their careers through the academic programming and engaged learning.